ordina-jworks/ordina-jworks.github.io/_posts/2018-11-06-mongodb-transactions.md

 MongoDB returns errorcodes that tell you if a transaction has failed and if it failed with a retryable error or not.
 - To reduce WiredTiger cache pressure, keep transactions short and don't leave them open, even read only transactions.
 - Take into account that long running DDL operations (e.g. createIndex() ) block transactions and vice versa.

+## Conclusion
+Multi-document transactions are a useful and easy to use addition to MongoDB and make it a stronger competitor for applications where you would traditionally have to choose a relational database.